northwang-lucky/soft-storage/docs/guide/README.md

 ## How It Works?

-Smart Storage will read the storage objects created in the project and serialize them into strings using JSON.
-Then internally call the browser's localStorage (or sessionStorage) API to create storage.
+Smart Storage will read the storage objects created in the project and serialize them into strings using `JSON`.
+Then internally call the browser's `localStorage` (or `sessionStorage`) API to create storage.

-In addition, Smart Storage will use Proxy API to create Vue or React responsive variables to facilitate developers to modify storage values
+In addition, Smart Storage will use `Proxy` API to create Vue or React responsive variables to facilitate developers to modify storage values

 ::: warning
 **Proxy** and **Reflect** are used in the source code, so **IE series browsers are not supported**